This is part one of The Black Sportswoman’s Starter Kit: the history makers.

 - Enith Brigitha (b.
 1955) is the first Black woman to medal in Olympic swimming, winning bronze in the 100 and 200 freestyle in 1976.
 Brigithia competed for the Netherlands in 1972 and 1976.
 The East German athletes who won gold and silver ahead of her were later revealed to have been involved in “systematic doping.”

-- Earlene Brown (1935-1983) is the first American woman to earn an Olympic medal in the shot put.
+- Earlene Brown (1935-1983) is the first U.S. woman to earn an Olympic medal in the shot put.
 Brown was a discus and shot thrower who set the American shot put record at the 1956 Olympics and won bronze at the 1964 Games.
 She eventually became a roller derby skater.

 - Surya Bonaly (b.
 1973) is a French figure skater famous for her flips and athleticism.
 She is a three-time World silver medalist, a five-time European champion and a nine-time French national champion.
 She's also infamous for her one-legged backflip in 1998.
 She didn’t accept silver in 1994 Worlds because she thought she deserved gold.
 Though she says there’s more to her life than the controversies.